[ PDF version of Parking & Traffic Rules & Regulations ]

 Displaying previously issued citations on any vehicle parked on MSUM campus is considered fraud.

 Government vehicles may park in any marked parking space except reserved or disabled parking spaces.
 Misuse may result in applicable citations.

 Parking permit owners may return their parking permit for a full or partial refund of sale price if done so within the following university guidelines:

 The refund amount will be reduced by any outstanding citations.

 The University reserves the right to adjust lot or permit designation as shown on the campus parking map.
 Lot designations may be modified following review and recommendation of the Facility, Grounds and Safety Committee.
 Notice of such changes will be published via campus media.

-Regular permits do not override meters, with the exception of State-issued disability permits, retired, special, no zone, and vendor/contractor permits.
 Parking meters are available in many lots to accommodate short-term parking needs.
-Meters are located at a centralized paystation in lots M-1 and M-5.
+Meters are located at a centralized paystation in lots M-1 and M-5, and may be utilized for a maximum of four (4) hours.
 Residence hall meters are monitored 24 hours a day with the exception of holidays mentioned herein.
 Lot D-1 is monitored from 7 a.m. until 5:30 p.m.
 Each meter is marked with the maximum time allowed.
 Vehicles parked in expired meter spaces are subject to citation.
 If parking meters are not working, do not park your vehicle in that metered parking space.
 Report any problems to Public Safety.

-Public Safety has a free jump-starting service for vehicles that are located on MSUM property.
-This service is available on a first-come-first serve basis, as time permits.
-Jump-starts will be given at the discretion of the Public Safety Office.
+Public Safety has a free jump-start and vehicle unlock service for vehicles that are located on or near MSUM property.
+This service is available on a first-come-first serve basis, as time permits and at the discretion of the Public Safety Office.
 Contact Public Safety for information.

 If a permit owner is allowed to upgrade their permit type during the Fall Semester, the customer shall pay the difference between full year permit prices.